Manly – Bondi 14k Swim for Bear Cottage

 A Reason Beyond the Self

-A young pro bono patient of mine stays at Bear Cottage.
-Bear Cottage is a hospice for children with life limiting diseases, it has been established entirely through community support.
-This swim was pretty audacious, so using it to raise funds for this awesome local charity was a no-brainer.
+A young pro bono patient of mine makes use of Bear Cottage Children’s hospice.
+Bear Cottage is for children with life limiting diseases.
+It has been established entirely through community support.
+Our proposed swim was pretty audacious and was gaining a bit of attention, so using it to raise funds for this beautiful local charity was a no-brainer.

 The team comes together

 My life has been involved in sports requiring short bursts of high energy, not long endurance events.
 Plus I have no formal swimming background.
-This time last year I hadn’t swum more than 2km in one go.
+Prior to proposing this swim, I hadn’t swum more than 2km in one go.
 To even consider swimming from Manly to Bondi would require a lot of training for both technique and endurance.

-The best way to train for long distance ocean swimming is… To swim long distances in the ocean!
+The best way to train for long distance ocean swimming is… Swim long distances in the ocean!
 In the 2 months leading up to the Big Swim, I established a baseline swim of a 2.5 km, 5 times a week.
 With one longer swim every week, starting at 4km and building to the longest swim of 10km, from Manly Beach, up the coast and back again.
-All training was performed in the ocean, in whatever conditions presented on that day.
-That 10km swim was heavy but went ok.
-I knew that focusing on the kids at Bear Cottage would get me through the extra 4km on the big day.
+All training was performed in the ocean, in whatever conditions the open water presented on that day.
+The 10km swim was heavy but went ok and focusing on the kids at Bear Cottage, on the big day, would get me through the extra 4km.

 After many kilometers tuning the bodymind and refining my technique in the ocean, I was actually becoming a pretty good swimmer.
 As the day of the swim drew close there was a quiet confidence of going the distance without holding up the rest of the team.